10 Help Desk Workflow Examples to Implement Right Away

 • Email to writer: Generates and sends an email notification to the writer at the conclusion of the workflow.
 This email could contain feedback, publication status, and any next steps or acknowledgments.

-To support the process of this workflow, InvGate Service Desk’s knowledge base article generation feature (powered by AI) helps streamline the first steps by automatically turning solved tickets into knowledge base article drafts.
+To support the process of this workflow, InvGate Service Management’s knowledge base article generation feature (powered by AI) helps streamline the first steps by automatically turning solved tickets into knowledge base article drafts.
 This way, writers can save time by working directly from this first draft to improve and adapt it accordingly.

 2. Change Management control